+Android 6.0 Marshmallow.
+ADAFRUIT.
+Wtf ???
+How to setup your pi chic.
+Page created July 7, 2012 My Raspberry Pi board arrived June 5, 2012.
 I had already purchased extra hardware needed to connect it up.
 I played with various configurations, and this page describes my current hardware configuration as at July 7, 2012.
 From a brief scan of posts on the RP Forum, many people are experiencing problems with the hardware setup, so this page might be helpful.
 My drawing skills are somewhat limited, anyway, here is a sketch of my setup: I purchased a cheap 7-port USB powered hub, which of course comes with a mains adaptor and a USB cable.
-I purchased a standard-USB-2.0 to micro-USB cable, connected from one of the hub sockets to the power-input socket on the RP board.
+As you can see above, the mains adaptor plugs into the powered hub, and the cable, labeled "USB input to hub" connects the input-port on the hub to one of the USB sockets on the RP board.

 But it works : Simply press these two keys and release them and move the mouse .
 My dynamically build now also boots to desktop .
 It is really awfully and unusual for Puppy slow from mingetty login to Xorg-jwm .
 Another thing to consider : I have no possibility to modprobe any modules for the QEMUlated image .
-MODULE : version magic '3.1.9+ mod_unload modversions ARMv6 ' should be '3.1.9+ mod_unload ARMv6 ' So i thought Barry had blogged about recompiling the kernel so i fetched the 5.91 version from the nluug mirror , which also threw out these messages , even with modprobe -f , --force-vermagic , --force-modversion options .
+I am getting the message : MODULE : version magic '3.1.9+ mod_unload modversions ARMv6 ' should be '3.1.9+ mod_unload ARMv6 ' So i thought Barry had blogged about recompiling the kernel so i fetched the 5.91 version from the nluug mirror , which also threw out these messages , even with modprobe -f , --force-vermagic , --force-modversion options .

 If i need the included kernel instead of "kernel-qemu" how do i get it using losetup --offset option ?
 Did not work for me . disktype : fdisk -l /dev/loop1.
 X100.
 Suptronics X100 is an expansion board that connects on top of the Raspberry Pi in order to add VGA output, RTC, four USB ports, a micro SD card slot, an RS232 DB9 connector, and an 8-channel servo port.
 Key features of X100 expansion board: Input Voltage – 6V to 23V converted to 5V, 3A via step-down DC/DC converter to power the Raspberry Pi.VGA – HDMI to VGA converter supporting up to UXGA (1600×1200) and 1080p with 10-bit DACUSB – self-powered USB hub with 4 portsStorage – micro SD card readerRTC – NXP PCF2127AT / PCF2129AT with included CR2032 batteryDebugging – RS232 DB9 connector (via MAX3232) to be used with a null-modem cable.I/Os – Reset switch for RPi reset, headers to access S1 & S5 on top of the Raspberry PiServo support – 8-channel Darlington driver chip (ULN2803) allowing to control electronic circuits which require more current.Misc – DIP switch to remove connection from RPi’s pin header Dimensions – 85 x 56mm (Same size as Raspberry Pi)

+What are the pros and cons of connecting to a VGA monitor?
+Text size on my monitor.
+Kali Linux.
+The Raspberry Pi is a low end, low cost ARM computer.
 Despite its less-than-stellar specifications, its affordability makes it an excellent option for a tiny Linux system and it can do far more than act as a media PC.
 Stock Kali on Raspberry Pi – Easy Version If all you want to do is to install Kali on your Raspberry Pi, follow these instructions: Get a nice fast 8 GB (or more) SD card.
 Class 10 cards are highly recommended.Download the Kali Linux Raspberry Pi image from our downloads area.Use the dd utility to image this file to your SD card.
 Alert!
 Root@kali:~ dd if=kali-pi.img of=/dev/sdb bs=512k This process can take a while depending on your USB storage device speed and image size.